 By becoming a member of Wine Companion, you'll have access to the largest database of wines in Australia.

-The best Australian assyrtiko wine regionsIn Australia, Jim Barry Wines in the Clare Valley is the country's only commercial producer of assyrtiko.
+Jim Barry Wines in the Clare Valley is the country's only commercial producer of assyrtiko.
 Third-generation winemaker Peter Barry first planted the variety in 2012 at the family’s Lodge Hill vineyard after tasting it while on holiday in Santorini in 2006.

 Immediately understanding it to be a natural partner to both Australia’s climate and cuisine, Barry began the process of importing cuttings from Argyros Estate in Santorini, before releasing his first vintage in 2014.